 The accuracy of an early pregnancy test can easily be doubted.
 Fertilisation of the egg through sperm may take 5 days if sexual intercourse occurs at the right time.
 There is a right time for it because fertilisation may not be possible once the egg starts to disintegrate 24 hours subsequent to ovulation.

-About 5 to 7 days after ovulation has occurred the egg is implanted in the lining of the uterus after traveling down the fallopian tube.
+About 5 to 7 days after ovulation has occurred, the egg is implanted in the lining of the uterus after travelling down the fallopian tube.
 You must wait for an increase in hormonal levels in order for it to be detected correctly.
-Also remember not to consume too much of water when you are going to get a test conducted because it can show a lower count of hCG in your urine sample. hCG is a pregnancy hormone that doubles itself every 48 to 72 hours.
-In fact you should test for it every second day.
+Also remember not to consume too much water when you’re going to get a test conducted because it can show a lower count of hCG in your urine sample. hCG is a pregnancy hormone that doubles itself every 48 to 72 hours.
+In fact, you should test for it every second day.

-The earliest that you can test is 7 days past ovulation because the implantation would not have occurred any sooner than that.
+The earliest that you can test is 7 days past ovulation because the implantation wouldn’t have occurred any sooner than that.
 The medical terminology for it is 7 Days Past Ovulation or 7 DPO in short.
-Even 7 DPO may be early – it could be the right time only if you are sure about the day when the ovulation took place.
-Getting a test done between 9 and 10 DPO is also quite optimistic although it comes within the “5 days before your missed period” duration.
+Even 7 DPO may be early — it could be the right time only if you’re sure about the day when the ovulation took place.
+Getting a test done between 9 and 10 DPO is also quite optimistic, although it comes within the “5 days before your missed period” duration.
 In fact, many women test later than that.

-12 to 14 DPO is the best tome to go for a pregnancy test.
-Alternatively it could be just before your period begins.
-At this time the egg is well implanted and hormones have been produced as needed which will then show a positive test result.
+12 to 14 DPO is the best time to go for a pregnancy test.
+Alternatively, it could be just before your period begins.
+At this time, the egg is well implanted and hormones have been produced as needed, which will then show a positive test result.

 In the event of having an ectopic pregnancy, a situation where the pregnancy has occurred outside the womb, the hormonal levels may not show a positive result.
 Some women wait until 15 to 18 DPO before they take a test or at least until some time has elapsed.
 There are cases where women don’t take a test until several days later.